metamn/react/content/blog/on-design-systems-3/index.md

 ![Web UI](ui2.png)

-Web user interfaces rely on a specific technology—the browser—to display information.
+Web user interfaces rely on a specific technology &mdash; the browser &mdash; to display information.

 Browsers:

 - Structure information with HTML.
 - Define style via CSS.
-- Handle behavior using JavaScript.
+- Handle behaviour using JavaScript.

 ## Binding

 ![Binding](ui3.png)

 HTML, CSS and JavaScript are standalone technologies.
-To work together they need to bind together.
+To work together &mdash; they need to bind together.

-The way of binding, the binding methods are important.
+The way of binding, the binding methods, are important.
 Each method defines an era in web design and development.

 ### Classless

 This paradigm makes no bounds between HTML, CSS and Javascript.
 It leaves binding exclusively to the browser.

 HTML has no classes, styles attached.
-Styling comes from a separate CSS file where all HTML elements are styled by name.
+Styling comes from a separate CSS file, where all HTML elements are styled by name.

 ### Class-based binding